 Wisconsin residents who are former law enforcement officers may be eligible to carry a concealed weapon in two ways.

 Former law enforcement officers may decide to obtain a concealed carry license, a HR218 certification card, or both.
 There are several differences between the two options.
 For example, the HR218 certification card is valid in all 50 states but a Wisconsin license is not recognized in many states.
 The HR218 certification is only valid for handguns and requires annual qualification and re-issue, while the Wisconsin license is valid for 5 years, does not require shooting, and includes electric weapons and knives.

 If the former Wisconsin officer meets requirements, he or she may request his or her former law enforcement employer to issue a certification card which permits the former officer to carry a concealed handgun.
 (This certification card must be issued by the former agency--there is no statutory authority for firearms instructors to issue certification cards.)
-Former federal officers residing in Wisconsin may request a certification card through the WisDOJ.
+Former federal officers, and former officers of out-of-state agencies, residing in Wisconsin may request a certification card through the WisDOJ.

 On September 5, 2012, the Law Enforcement Standards Board approved a statewide handgun qualification standard.
 As a state standard, this course serves as the required qualification course for former Wisconsin officers requesting a certification card pursuant to s.
 175.49(2)(a)2, or former federal and out-of-state officers requesting a certification card pursuant to s.
 175.49(3)(a)2.
 Adoption of this standard means a retired officer living across the state from their former agency can now complete the qualification process locally rather than returning to their agency to qualify.